-Applicants - Dependents in F-2 Status
+Applicants—Dependents in F-2 Status

 Study by F-2 dependents

-The following are restrictions placed on F-2 status holders by US Immigration Law that went into effect on January 1, 2003:
+The following are restrictions placed on F-2 status holders by U.S. Immigration Law that went into effect on January 1, 2003:

-- The F-2 spouse of an F-1 student may not engage in full time study, and the F-2 child may only engage in full time study if the study is in an elementary or secondary school (kindergarten through twelfth grade).
+- The F-2 spouse of an F-1 student may not engage in full-time study, and the F-2 child may only engage in full-time study if the study is in an elementary or secondary school (kindergarten through twelfth grade).
 The F-2 spouse and child may engage in study that is avocational or recreational in nature.

-- An F-2 spouse or F-2 child desiring to engage in full time study, other than that allowed for a child in paragraph 1 of this section, must apply for and obtain a change of nonimmigrant classification to F-1, J-1, or M-1 status.
+- An F-2 spouse or F-2 child desiring to engage in full-time study, other than that allowed for a child in paragraph 1 of this section, must apply for and obtain a change-of-nonimmigrant classification to F-1, J-1, or M-1 status.

-An F-2 dependent could engage in English-language or other study part-time for "avocational or recreational" purposes.
+An F-2 dependent could engage in English-language study or other part-time study for "avocational or recreational" purposes.
 The nature of the study would have to be taken into consideration in assessing the limits of this exception.
 For example, even part-time study might be interpreted by USCIS as something other than "avocational or recreational" if it counts towards degree requirement, leads to a specific educational or professional objective, or if it satisfies a prerequisite.

 Extension of stay for F-2 dependents